 4. Regardless of your tooth replacement configuration—full dentures, partial dentures, or tooth implants—you still need to practice appropriate oral hygiene.
 Removable appliances should be cleaned daily.

 5. Even if you have no existing teeth left, it’s essential that you have biannual dental examination.
 Optimal oral health is a fundamental component of overall physical well-being.
-Dr. Goodman will examine your mouth for indications of diseases like cancer, heart disease, kidney disease, and diabetes.
+Dr. Baugh will examine your mouth for indications of diseases like cancer, heart disease, kidney disease, and diabetes.
 It is also a good idea for your dentist to examine the condition of your appliance at your visit.

 Contact The Lewisville Dentist: